-Seconded by Trustee Charbonneau

-THAT the Committee of the Whole report the motions from the In Camera Session of the Special Board Meeting of May 9, 2017.
+Seconded by Trustee Charbonneau THAT the Committee of the Whole report the motions from the In Camera Session of the Special Board Meeting of May 9, 2017.

-Moved by Trustee Vernal Seconded by Trustee Sicoli
+Seconded by Trustee Sicoli

 THAT the Niagara Catholic District School Board approve the recommendation as outlined in Item B1 of the In Camera Agenda.
 CARRIED (Item B1)